How to Freeze Basil (Whole Leaves or Ice Cube Trays)

 drying out basil leaves

-• Place them carefully in a Ziplock bag, preferably in an even layer.
+• Place them carefully in a Ziploc bag, preferably in an even layer.

 loading plastic bag with basil leaves